Anthrax vaccine

 • Dose-sparing: 0.5 mL SQ x2 doses, 0 and ≥ 2 but ≤ 4 weeks after the initial dose.

-• Note: doses can be given IM or SQ, but IM recommended for pre-exposure and SQ for post-exposure prophylaxis.
+• Note: doses can be given IM or SQ, but IM is recommended for pre-exposure and SQ for post-exposure prophylaxis.

-• There is no data on the use of this vaccine in people with HIV.
+• There are no data on the use of this vaccine in people with HIV.
 It is assumed to be safe among people with HIV.
 Use general indications for vaccination.
 The immune response is likely best when the CD4 count is > 200 cells/mm3.

 Adult BOOSTER